Joolace/DBDReshadeLauncher/README.md

 - Windows 10 / 11
 - .NET Framework 4.7.2 or higher
-- Dead by Daylight installed via Steam
+- Dead by Daylight installed via Steam or Epic Games
 - ReShade-compatible GPU and drivers

 ---